alexander-matz/wichteln/README.md

 - No mailserver required, mailjet is used for sending (account required by manager)
 - Configurable message text

+Sadly, due to cross-origin policy issues, the browser is prohibited from sending POST requests to Mailjet directly, so a python server is necessary to act as a proxy.

 # How to use

 1. Install python requirements (e.g. with `pip install requests`).